MSchnei/segmentator_processing_scripts/README.md

 ### Set up the environment
 ```
+# Note1: If the analysis is performed for the first time,\ first create the virtual environment by following the steps in the sections below before activating it.
+# Note2: In order to reproduce the SPM segmentation pipeline,\ unfortunately MATLAB and SPM currently still need to be installed.
+This might be replaced by a docker image in the future.
+We used MATLAB R2015b in combination with SPM 12.

+# activate virtual environment
+source activate env_segm_paper

 # set parent path
 segm_path="/home/user/segmentator"
 export segm_path

-# activate virtual environment
-# (Note: If the analysis is performed for the first time,1 \n first create the virtual environment by following the steps in the sections below before activating it.)
-source activate env_segm_paper
+# set path to evalseg software
+evalseg_path="/home/usr/EvaluateSegmentation/EvaluateSegmentation"
+export evalseg_path

+# create temporary alias for MATLAB and SPM tissue class file
+alias MATLAB="/usr/local/MATLAB/R2015b/bin/glnxa64/MATLAB"

+# set path to SPM tissue class file
+tissue_path="/home/usr/spm12/tpm/TPM.nii"
+export tissue_path
 ```

 ### First time use: Set up folders and virtual environment for segmentator